brayanMuniz/website2/public/notes/TCP.md

 Yes! - Because of the additive and multiplicative properties of AIMD
 ![tcpFair](../Images/tcpFair.png)
 > Under fair assumptions this will work, UDP can just go brrr

-### TCP Vegas
-Senses the congestion in the network before any packet loss occurs and instantly it decreases the window size.
-So, TCP Vegas handles the congestion without any packet loss occurring.

-- Use `RTT` to get a feel for the congestion situation and base your output based off of that.

-### Router Centric Congestion Avoidance
-- Modify both routers and hosts

-#### DECbit Scheme

-#### ECN
-Explicit Congestion Notification
-- Network assisted congestion control two bits in IP header marked by <u>network router</u> to indicate congestion.

-#### RED
-Random Early Detection
-- Notify the source that the queue is about to become full, to prevent more loss